-Golf has become more a game of numbers, and no digits are more intriguing than those produced by the best launch monitors.
-We've got two favorites.
-The GCQuad from Foresight Sports processes 20 times the information of its original model thanks to its four high-speed cameras in a unit not much bigger than a shoe box.
-TrackMan 4 uses two Doppler radar-based systems, one that tracks the ball and another ultra-high frequency system that monitors the clubhead, all in a total package that weighs barely more than your laptop.
+Truth is, golf has become more a game of numbers, and no digits are more intriguing than those produced by the best launch monitors.
+Though there are many models available at an array of price points, we stayed at the very top of the ladder to select our two favorites.
+The GCQuad from Foresight Sports, our top pick for camera-based systems, processes 20 times the information about your swing, your clubs, impact and beyond compared to its original model thanks to its four high-speed cameras in a unit not much bigger than a high-end shoe box.
+Meanwhile, TrackMan 4, our choice for radar-based systems, uses two Doppler radar mechanisms, one that tracks the ball and another ultra-high frequency system that monitors the clubhead, all in a total package that weighs barely more than your laptop.

-Today's launch monitors go way beyond detecting the basic parameters behind how your ball is flying.
-They of course see the crucial triumvirate of ball flight: launch angle, ball speed and spin.
+Today's launch monitors, of course, see the crucial triumvirate of ball flight: launch angle, ball speed and spin.
 But the top models also see what the clubhead is doing on its way up to and at impact, including face angle, angle of attack into the ball, face rotation in the downswing and even the specific location on the face where club meets ball.
 These systems also provide details on where the ball is going and how it's getting there.
 They record maximum height, the angle the ball lands as it hits the ground, and the basics of carry distance and total distance.
 These devices are providing deep-dive details on every kind of shot from your littlest chip to your biggest drive.
-They'll even diagnose your putts.

 In addition to cloud-based data storage of your swing's vital statistics, the GCQuad's software includes golf-simulator capabilities with 60 courses to choose from and a set of game-inspired animation overlays that turn any range into an arcade.

-Launch monitors give us the one thing the game has desperately needed: a specific way to understand not only what we're doing, but how we're improving.
-None do it better than GCQuad and TrackMan 4.
+Launch monitors give us the one thing the game has desperately needed: a specific way to understand not only what we're doing but how we're improving.

 Radar-based: TrackMan 4, $19,000